Ctere1/spring-boot-microservice-react/README.md

 - JWT is used for authentication.

 > [!TIP]
-> For more detail about the application, please refer to the following project: [Spring Boot](https://github.com/Ctere1/spring-boot-microservice)
+> For more detail about the application, please refer to the following project: [Spring Boot Microservice](https://github.com/Ctere1/spring-boot-microservice)

 ## 💾Installation Guide